hazelkrobinson/hazelkrobinson.github.io/projects/vacay.md

   - Spectral indices
   - TerrSet
   - ArcGIS pro
 summary: "The primary objective of this project is to quantify and visually assess the vegetation loss incurred by Pisgah National Forest following Hurricane Helene.
-The study employs Sentinel-2 satellite imagery and spectral indices– NDVI (Normalized Difference Vegetation Index) and NDII (Normalized Difference Infrared Index)– to detect vegetation health before and after the event."
+The study employs Sentinel-2 satellite imagery and spectral indices, NDVI (Normalized Difference Vegetation Index) and NDII (Normalized Difference Infrared Index), to detect vegetation health before and after the event."
 ---

 <img class="img-fluid" src="../img/vacay/RemoteSensingPoster.png">